MintyTrebor/BtnCmd/README.md

 ![BtnCmd Edit Mode](https://github.com/MintyTrebor/BtnCmd/blob/main/wikires/v0.8.13_BtnCmd_MainWindow_EditMode_1.png)

-The custom buttons can be configured to trigger one of four types of actions:
+The custom buttons can be configured to trigger one of five types of actions:
 * Send a gcode command to the Duet Board
 * Run a Macro
 * Send a simple HTTP request.